FairDP: Certified Fairness with Differential Privacy: Experimental Results

-The evaluation uses four datasets: Adult and Abalone datasets from the UCI Machine Learning Repository \cite{uci}, Default of Credit Card Clients (Default-CCC) dataset \cite{yeh2009comparisons} and Law School Admissions (Lawschool) dataset \cite{wightman1998lsac}.
-Details of the datasets are presented in Table \ref{tab:dataset}.
-Data preprocessing steps are strictly followed as outlined in previous works such as \cite{iofinova2021flea, ruoss2020learning,tran2021differentially}.
-On the Lawschool, Adult, and Abalone\footnote{We present the results on the Abalone dataset, which is smaller than others, in Appendix.} datasets, the model's performance is evaluated by \textit{accuracy} as in previous studies \cite{feldman2015certifying, gupta2021controllable,icml2022, xu2021removing}.
-In contrast, the Default-CCC dataset evaluates it by \textit{precision} due to its heavy imbalance.
-A {\it higher} accuracy/precision indicates {\it better} performance. \emph{Demographic parity} \cite{fairnessawareness}, \emph{equality of opportunity}, and \emph{equality of odds} \cite{hardt2016equality} are used as primary fairness metrics.
+\textbf{Datasets, Metrics, and Model Configurations.} The evaluation uses three datasets: the Adult dataset \citep{uci}, the Default of Credit Card Clients (Default-CCC) dataset \citep{yeh2009comparisons}, and the UTK-Face Dataset (UTK) \citep{zhifei2017cvpr}.
+Details of the datasets are in Table \ref{tab:dataset}.
+These are the benchmark datasets to evaluate the fairness-aware ML algorithm \citep{tran2022pruning, icml2022, han2023ffb}.
+Data preprocessing steps are strictly followed as outlined in previous works such as \citep{iofinova2021flea, ruoss2020learning,tran2021differentially, han2023ffb}.
+Since the datasets are extremely imbalanced (i.e., the number of positive data is much smaller than the number of negative data), we evaluate the model's utility by using \textit{area under the ROC curve} (ROC-AUC) and Accuracy as in previous studies.
+A {\it higher} ROC-AUC (Accuracy) indicates {\it better} utility.
+We use \emph{demographic parity} \citep{dwork2012fairness}, \emph{equality of opportunity}, and \emph{equality of odds} \citep{hardt2016equality} as primary fairness metrics since they are the standard metrics for fairness measurement.
+The lower values of these fairness metrics indicate fairer decisions.
+The experiments use privacy budgets in the range of $[0.5, 2.0]$ and $\delta=1e^{-5}$ for different datasets.
+Although DP is celebrated for using small values of $\epsilon$, most current deployments report $\epsilon$ larger than $1$, with many of them using $\epsilon > 5$ \citep{Desfontain}.

-We employ a multi-layer perceptron (MLP) with ReLU activation on hidden layers and Sigmoid activation on the last layer for binary classification tasks.
-The baseline models use Adam optimizer \cite{kingma2014adam} during the complete training process, while \textsc{FairDP} uses Adam for the first $90\%$ of the training steps and then switches to vanilla SGD for the remaining steps.
-For \textsc{FairDP}, we set the weight clipping hyper-parameter $M \in [0.1, 1.0]$ and initialize the learning rate $\eta = 0.02$ when using Adam, and then reduce it to $\eta=0.005$ when switching to SGD.
+In Adult and Default-CCC datasets, a multi-layer perceptron (MLP) is employed with ReLU activation on hidden layers and sigmoid activation on the last layer for binary classification tasks.
+For the UTK dataset, a simple Convolution Neural Network (CNN) is employed since it is an image-based dataset as considered in \citep{tran2022pruning}.
+Adam optimizer \citep{kingma2014adam} is employed during the complete training process.
+For \textsc{FairDP}, we set the weight clipping hyper-parameter $M \in [0.1, 1.0]$ and initialize the learning rate $\eta = 0.007$ for the first half of the training process, and then reduce it to $\eta=0.005$ for the rest of the process.
+Statistical tests used are two-tailed t-tests.